News & Pointers: S-100, CP/M and related sites

 links for 2008

 A somewhat hidden Web site has quite a collection of S-100 documents.
-Check for an archive of software and hardware of the S-100 and CP/M era.
-If that Web link fails try this one..
-The site is owned by Marcus and Agata (Majzel?)
+Check for Marcus Bennett's archive of software and hardware of the S-100 and CP/M era.

 A number of S-100 hardware systems have been added to the SIMH computer simulator for 8080 and 8086 hardware.Check the SIMH site for Peter Schorn's work on SIMH.
 He has packages for CP/M-80 , CP/M-86, IMDOS (IMSAI's licensed version of CP/M), MDOS (from Micropolis, for Vector Graphic), and OASIS (Vector Graphic).